 When the accused is under the age of 15, their case is almost certain to be tried in juvenile court.
 In New Jersey, this typically falls under the jurisdiction of the family court system.
 The goal of juvenile court is always to rehabilitate the juvenile and restore them to their family and to the community whenever and wherever possible.

 However, given the severity of the offense, a criminal homicide accusation will almost always involve detention, generally in a juvenile detention center, treatment facility, or residential program, depending on the nature and circumstances of the crime.
 For criminal homicide cases, the juvenile is likely to be charged with juvenile delinquency and to remain in star custody until they reach the age of majority (i.e. 18).
-The theory behind juvenile detention is to ensure the minor remains in custody for as long as they may be deemed a danger to themselves or others.
+The theory behind juvenile detention is to ensure that the minor remains in custody for as long as they may be deemed a danger to themselves or others.

 A juvenile who is accused of criminal homicide and is over the age of 14 may well be tried in adult criminal court, where they will be subject to the same charging and sentencing standards as an adult defendant.
 Potential charges and penalties include: